Kivoie/cat-cafe/README.md

 # cat-cafe Torrent Bot

 A Python bot for automating torrenting tasks.
 Operator receives an email once a torrent is finished downloading.
 Only supports Transmission CLI.
 Intended to be run on a SoC (RPi, Jetson, etc) running Ubuntu Server.
+Basically: automatically downloads Anime.

 ## Getting Started